• Family

 Here are some tips to help you create the best sleep environment for your child:

-Provide high-quality bedding: If your child is sleeping on a poor-quality mattress and pillows, they may struggle to get comfortable and maybe wake up several times in the night.
-In addition, you may not realize that some mattresses contain chemicals that can be toxic to us.
+Provide high-quality bedding: If your child is sleeping on a poor-quality mattress and pillows, they may struggle to get comfortable and may wake up several times in the night.

 Investing in an affordable nontoxic mattress, pillows, silk pillowcases, and bedding that do not irritate their breathing or cause them to overheat could make a huge difference to your child’s sleep quality